 - To make gluten-free: Swap out the flour with a 1:1 gluten-free flour alternative.

-- Add extra veggies: Feel free to simmer extra veggies like mushrooms, tomatoes or peppers to the gravy for even more flavour and nutrients.
+- Add extra veggies: Feel free to simmer extra veggies like mushrooms, tomatoes or peppers to the gravy for even more flavor and nutrients.

-- Umami: Sautée mushrooms along with the other veggies for an umami flavour and extra plant-based protein.
+- Umami: Sautée mushrooms along with the other veggies for an umami flavor and extra plant-based protein.

 - Switch up the base: Use beef stock instead of chicken stock to create an easy beef gravy recipe.